MylesScholz/OBP-Script/README.md

 2. **Labels Only Mode** - the program creates labels from a given formatted dataset
    * This option exists because creating labels is time-consuming, so the user may wish to run it as a separate process.

-These processes can be run by executing (double-clicking) Full_Process.bat or Labels_Process.bat, respectively.
+These processes can be run by executing (double-clicking) Full_Process.bat or Labels_Process.bat, respectively (Full_Process.sh and Labels_Process.sh on MacOS).
 See the corresponding sections below for details.

 ## **Installation**
 These scripts depend on a several pieces of third-party software to function.
 For developers' convenience, there is a list in OBP-Script/config/dependencies.txt.
 This section will provide instructions on how to install each in order on a Windows computer.